 The dappled woodland areas offer garden rooms planted with unusual shrubs and trees, followed by vistas of the immaculate lawn.
 Emphasis on the choice and placement of trees and shrubs means the garden is equally stunning in form and colour, all year round.

 Structures are a feature of this area and include a gazebo, belvedere, large dovecote, and frames for pleaching.

 Some 50 species of magnolia, 70 different kinds of maples and 40 different varieties of the dogwood family give some idea of the scale of the woodland area, then add hundreds of rhododendrons and azaleas, underplanted with flowering woodland plants and ground covers.

 Bordering the woodland garden and flowing into it, is a stream edged with a fine collection of moisture-loving plants.

 A boardwalk adds structural interest and allows visitors to enjoy beautiful plantings close to hand.
 And further on past the bog garden, the stream flows into a pond edged with many fine water plants, lilies and iris.
 The pond, from the near side, is free of plantings, and so reflects a perfect image of the sky and garden beyond.

 Large brick and iron gates welcome the visitor to the chapel and formal garden.
 A study of perfect dimension and scale, this garden relies on tall hedging, a grid of specimen trees, long borders, clipped topiary, and elegant garden furniture, to create formality and grandeur.

-Winchmore Garden highway 77 is located 13kms west of Ashburton on Hwy 77 and are sign posted at gate.
+Winchmore Garden highway 77 is located 13kms west of Ashburton on Hwy 77 and are signposted at the gate.
 It is a 5-10 minute drive from the Trott garden.